 The action is not as snappy as it should be but is still a big time saver if you too find yourself stuck in the Facebook video loop.

-While this is an app based featured bought by Facebook, a similar feature will be natively available in Android O and is called Picture-in-Picture.
+While this is an app-based feature bought by Facebook, a similar feature will be natively available in Android O and is called Picture-in-Picture.
 Google has already given a demo at the Google I/O, 2017.
 It will initially work on YouTube though.

-But having this feature built in natively in the Android OS is not enough, considering only less than 7% of the total Android user base is on Android Nougat, which released last year.
+But having this feature built-in natively in the Android OS is not enough, considering only less than 7% of the total Android user base is on Android Nougat, which was released last year.